unipacker/unipacker/README.md

 press ```Enter```

 ## Showcase
-We are humbled to see some active usage of Un{i}packer for research projects and university courses that teach students about malware obfuscation:
+We are humbled to see some active usage of Un{i}packer for research projects, university courses and other resources that teach students about malware obfuscation:

 - [Tutorial video](https://youtu.be/ee5_JUIEf8Q) belonging to the Master's course "Malware Analysis and Cyber Threat Intelligence" at the Westphalian University, demonstrating how to analyze obfuscated malware with Un{i}packer